maithili-k/lsg-pbs/source/hello-world.rst

   6401.gb-ce-kun.els.sara.nl

-9. Monitor the progress of your job
+9. Monitor the progress of your job using ths jobID
  .. code-block:: console

   qstat 6401   # replace 6401 with your jobID